harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/alcoholism/dtc-vs-espad.md

 ## DTC vs ESPAD

 Harmony provides an intuitive solution for psychologists comparing different psychological questionnaires, such as DTC vs ESPAD, allowing them to gain insights more efficiently.
-The traditional method of manual harmonization poses several challenges like the enormous time investment and subjectivity of the process.
+The traditional method of manual harmonisation poses several challenges like the enormous time investment and subjectivity of the process.
 However, Harmony leverages advanced technologies like natural language processing and generative AI models for cross-referencing between different instruments.
 It also offers a handy feature of comparing questionnaire items in multiple languages.

 ## Compare the items in DTC and ESPAD